someparty/someparty/source/articles/2021-02-14-out-of-step.html.markdown

 ###[PACKS](https://packstheband.bandcamp.com): "Hangman"
 ==Watch on [YouTube](https://youtu.be/39tdz3hlBZ0) - Preview and purchase at [Bandcamp](https://packstheband.bandcamp.com/album/hangman)==

-Madeline Link's low-fi rock band PAX seems poised to climb the ladder, picking up a pair of new labels and a slight name change along the way.
+Madeline Link's lo-fi rock band PAX seems poised to climb the ladder, picking up a pair of new labels and a slight name change along the way.
 Now billed as [PACKS](https://packstheband.bandcamp.com), the group retains their phonetic identity for the new era, one that will see them recording for [Royal Mountain](https://www.royalmountainrecords.com/) in Canada and [Fire Talk](https://firetalkrecs.com/) in the States.

 PACKS christened the name with a remastered version of "Hangman," a track that initially surfaced on the *Songs from a (social) distance* compilation from Toronto's [Art of the Uncarved Block](https://www.artoftheuncarvedblock.com/).
 The press release notes: